 I have found a better way, and that is to bake them.

-I have made these meatballs countless times both in oil on the stove and baking them.
+I have made these meatballs countless times both fried and baked.
 I am being honest here when I say that I have found virtually no difference between the two.
 So why go through the trouble of frying when you don’t have to?

 - 2 lbs Ground Beef (80%-20%)